Deepan-Karmakar/p5.js-tutorial/Loading-external-files:-AJAX,-XML,-JSON.md

 In addition to local files, loadJSON can also load external URLs.
 Unfortunately, there are quite a few security restrictions on making AJAX requests across domains.
 If you are interested in investigating those and how to overcome them, checkout this: http://www.html5rocks.com/en/tutorials/cors/.
 Fortunately, since we are using libraries such as p5.js we don't have to worry so much.

 [openweathermap.org](http://openweathermap.org/) has a pretty easy to use API for weather data in cities around the world.
+Note that you will need to sign up [here](openweathermap.org/appid) for an API key and add it where it says "YOUR_API_KEY".

+It's a good idea to try just putting the url string directly into your browser address bar first to make sure it returns data.
+If you see JSON data appear there, then try adding it into your p5.js sketch.

 ```javascript
 var bubbles = [];